iterative/dvc-render/README.rst

 * Templates

-Support for customizing Vega_ plots using custom of pre-defined templates.
+Support for rendering Vega_ plots using custom of pre-defined templates.

 Requirements